 We offer a free initial consultation to any of our ADF personnel who wish to enquire concerning compensation claims.
 We will accept these claims on a “no win no fee” basis subject to them having reasonable prospects of success.
 Our specialist lawyers are experienced in these types of claims and are both discreet and empathetic.

-If you require any further information about Personal Injury Claims please do not hesitate to contact Department Manager Casey Reedyk on direct line 07 5506 8220, Freecall 1800 621 071 or email: email@example.com for a free initial consultation and discuss our ‘no win no fee’ terms.
+If you require any further information about Personal Injury Claims please do not hesitate to contact Department Manager Kelli Costin on direct line 07 5506 8220, Freecall 1800 621 071 or email: firstname.lastname@example.org for a free initial consultation and to discuss our ‘no win no fee’ guarantee.
 We have a dedicated team of lawyers who specialise in this area of law and practice exclusively in personal injury claims.
-Please CLICK HERE to access our department contact sheet.